decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 As a proposal to fix the fact that the Decred lacks a mechanism to fund top BD people who might be excited by the mission and vision of the project and also willing to allocate some time to working on it, I would like to propose the following:

-_(1) Establishment - Decred Evangelist Program and Role:_
+_(1) Establishment - Experimental Program:_

 •	We establish a pilot program for 12 months to run on an experimental basis

-•	Under this program, we would plan to recruit six to twelve “Decred BD Evangelists”
+•	Under this program, we would plan to recruit six to twelve “Decred BD Evangelists” and pursue BD partnership deals on behalf of the Decred community

 _(2) Recruitment - Decred Evangelists:_